Austin Brawner: What's up everybody? Welcome to another episode of the Ecommerce Influence podcast. My name is Austin Brawner.

 Drew Sanocki: Yeah, I think it comes and goes in waves maybe.
 I sold my first business and then I consulted and throttled back into the lifestyle thing for a while and then I got involved with Karmaloop.
 It was another one where I went deep on and then we sold that and it was time to throttle back again and I think I was just ready for it.
 I was ready to contribute to something bigger, be a part of something bigger.
 And then the other part of your question was about learning and maybe I definitely am learning things at this business that I didn't know at my previous one.
 Like, I wouldn't have come off the beach to run another Design Public, my first business.
 There's just not as much to learn there.
 Right?

 But here it's how do you operate a business of this scale?
 How do you run a 100 person team?
 How do you set a culture or build a team?
 How do you deal with investors, right?
 How do you make add-on acquisitions?
 Because these are all things that we're doing now that I hadn't done at previous businesses so that's a big… For me it's like, “Am I still learning?”
-If I'm still learning, I'm still engaged, I'm still interested and I could see a day where I'm no longer learning as much at this business and it'll be time to do something else.
+If I'm still learning, I'm still engaged, I'm still interested and I could see a day when I'm no longer learning as much at this business and it'll be time to do something else.

 Austin Brawner: I do love what you were talking about earlier of Buffet's quote about as you become a better business operator you becoming a better investor or something similar to that… that they go hand in hand.